Try This One Trick To Improve Student Outcomes

 President Trump, and his education secretary, Betsy DeVos, are largely focused on the T for "trapped" part of the problem.
 They talk about creating escape routes, largely by expanding charter and voucher programs.

 Richard Kahlenberg has spent decades stumping for a third way.
 His idea: Create public schools that are more integrated.
-He helped innovate the use of social and economic indicators to do that, instead of race and ethnicity, the use of which is prohibited by a 2007 Supreme Court decision.
+He helped innovate the use of social and economic indicators to do that — instead of race and ethnicity, the use of which is prohibited by a 2007 Supreme Court decision.

 His strategy could be summed up as: Give poor kids the opportunity to attend school with not-so-poor kids.